V4Fire/Client/src/core/cookies/README.md

 # core/cookies

-This module provides an API to work with cookies within a browser.
+This module provides an API for working with cookies within a browser or in Node.js.

+## When using within a browser

 ```js
 import * as cookie from 'core/cookies';